LewisTrundle/tactihelm-l5project/user-study/participant-debrief.md

-# Investigating Vibrotactile Distance Encodings: Participant Debrief
+# TactiHelm User Study: Participant Debrief

 The aim of this experiment was to investigate how information about an approaching vehicle can be effectively encoded and conveyed to a cyclist using vibrotactile cues with the TaciHelm helmet.